1. Why this information is important

 Will Revolut let you know if certain events are affecting your cryptocurrency?

 We will try to provide you with information on any events impacting your cryptocurrency.
 However, we don’t guarantee that we will.
 It is your responsibility to make yourself aware of, and consider how to deal with, any events that may affect your cryptocurrency in any way.
 You should do this before using our crypto services, and at regular intervals while you’re holding crypto products (remember, the market can go down, as well as up, very quickly).
 Please consider whether you should get independent financial or legal advice before investing in cryptocurrencies.

-If you have breached these Crypto Terms and this has caused us to suffer a loss, the following will apply:
+You may be responsible to us for certain losses if you breach these Crypto Terms and this causes us to suffer a loss, the following will apply: